benedikt-weyer/datahub-ai/doc/DOCUMENTATION.md

     $ docker compose up -d

 Now either import an existing data dump, or create a new instance.
+Steps for importing an existing dump is below.

-If you get the error "Cannot connect to the Docker daemon at..." this means your Docker is not running, try starting Docker and running the command again
+If you get the error "Cannot connect to the Docker daemon at..." this means your Docker is not running, try starting Docker and running the command again.

 ### Preparing the Data-Dump